 Chicken respiratory and breathing problems can occur due to an unhealthy environment.
 Environmental threats to a chicken can be toxic build-up from fumes in a coop overdue for cleaning.

-Poor coop ventilation can compound problems, sick and contagious poultry (or other domesticated bird or wild bird species) can spread
+Poor coop ventilation can compound problems, sick and contagious poultry (or other domesticated bird or wild bird species) can spread disease quickly.

 A drafty damp coop and roosting area in cold weather can wear chickens down, make them too cold and unable to fight illness.